charles-e/new-c2lem/src/books/Katabasis.md

 Alice couldn’t stand him.
 </blockquote>

 Of course, the trope is that Alice and Peter are in love but too stupid realize it.
-And the mission: Professor Grimes was killed while performing a spell with Alice's assistance.
-Of course, she believes she was responsible for his death: she intends to recover Grime's soul and resurrect him.
+And the mission: recover Professor Grime's soul from hell and resurrect him.
+(Because Grimes was killed while performing a spell with Alice's assistance, she believes she was responsible for his death.
+Also she needs her advisor back.)

 The dominant theme of the story is Alice's excruciating experience as a woman in academia walking a tightrope of success under constant judgement from the male establishment.
 The reader never understands her real motivation; it seems to change different different recollections of Grimes' verbal abuse, his ridiculous slave driving, his sexual predation to the point where she considers suicide; yet at the same time, "she knew what she was getting into and she will keep a stiff upper lip" because Grimes is an academic superstar, her "meal ticket" and she believes that her career will be over without his support.
 In a nutshell, Alice has strong but very mixed emotions about her academic career and her advisor.